 Help desk technicians provide technical support to computer users.
 They are the first point of contact for people experiencing computer or software problems.

 These technicians collaborate with customers, IT team members, and other stakeholders to resolve technical issues.
-They commonly work in the healthcare, education, government, and business sectors.
+They often work in the healthcare, education, government, and business sectors.

-Help desk technicians with strong technical skills and customer service abilities may be eligible for advancement opportunities as network and computer systems administrators, information security analysts, and software developers.
+Help desk technicians with strong technical skills and customer service abilities may pursue advancement opportunities as network and computer systems administrators, information security analysts, and software developers.

 Technical Support Specialist

 Technical support specialists collaborate with customers, IT staff, and management to resolve computer systems, software, and hardware issues.
-They typically find employment in healthcare, manufacturing, and education.
+They can work in healthcare, manufacturing, and education.

-These professionals commonly work in customer service and technical support, allowing them to pursue advancement opportunities in management and consulting.
-Non-degree education, such as certification programs and bootcamps, can prepare candidates for this role.
+These professionals most often work in customer service and technical support and can pursue advancement opportunities in management and consulting.
+Non-degree education, such as certification programs and bootcamps, can help prepare candidates for this role.

 Technical support specialists often collaborate with diverse coworkers, work remotely, and land positions with flexible schedules.